kankuro/reactjs-starter-kit/README.md

 ```
 npm run start
 ```
-It will automatically open a default browser of your machine at port 8000
+It will automatically open a default browser of your machine at port `8000`.

 **Builds**

-Development build
+Development
 ```
 npm run dev
 ```
-Production build
+Production
 ```
 npm run build
 ```
+Everytime you do a build it will automatically clean the `build` folder to insure it has a latest copy.